neuroinformatics-unit/spikewrap/README.md

 # Local Installation

 Sorting requires a NVIDIA GPU and so is currently only available using the SWC's High-Performance Computer (HPC).
-However, local installation is useful for visualising the preprocessing steps prior to running the full pipeline (see 'Visualsation' below).
+However, local installation is useful for visualising the preprocessing steps prior to running the full pipeline (see 'Visualisation' below).

-To install locally, clone the repoisitory to your local machine using git.
+To install locally, clone the repository to your local machine using git.

 `git clone git@github.com:neuroinformatics-unit/swc_ephys.git`